opengeospatial/ets-cdb10/src/site/markdown/index.md

 currently validates the metadata, directory structure, and file naming against the specification and will report on any exceptions to the specification.

+The test suite has partial support for OGC CDB 1.1; some tests will correctly pass, and other will fail as they have not been updated to handle the changes in OGC CDB 1.1.
+The current goal is to maximize support for version 1.0 and add support for version 1.1 as edge cases are discovered.

 [CDB-10]: https://www.opengeospatial.org/standards/cdb

 **Figure 1: Conceptual Model**